g-male/darin-portfolio/content/capturing/product/demolition-company-crewneck-by-oligarchy.md

 postyear: "2022"
 contentdesc: Product
 ---
-Lay flat e-commerce shoot for OLIGARCHY's DEMOLITION COMPANY crewneck at Knock Twice Studio.
+Lay flat e-commerce shoot for OLIGARCHY's DEMOLITION COMPANY crewneck, and Balaclava at Knock Twice Studio.
 The images were carefully shot and edited, focusing on precise lighting and accurate color.